modbas/mad76/README.md

     -   Optional race simulation

--   MAD76 Driving Stack is programmed in C++ and Python
+-   MAD76 Driving Stack is programmed in C++, Python,

 -   MAD76 Driving Stack may run in a distributed computer environment (Raspberry Pi and Linux-PCs)